 BMI vs Body Fat Percentage: Which One Actually Matters?

-BMI and body fat percentage measure fundamentally different things, and understanding the difference matters for how you approach your health.
+BMI and body fat percentage measure fundamentally different things, and knowing exactly what each one captures, and where each fails, changes how you should interpret your own numbers.

 What BMI Actually Measures